How to improve employee work-life balance

 With so many of us feeling the strain, it’s more important than ever for workplaces to focus on holistic employee wellbeing – and to step up and support their employees to become financially resilient.
 In this article we explain how.

-Financial wellbeing refers to the overall security of individuals when it comes to their money matters.
 Just like taking care of employees’ physical and emotional health, supporting financial wellbeing is crucial for creating a positive and productive work environment.

-Money matters can have a profound impact on our mental health and wellbeing.
-When financial concerns become overwhelming, they can lead to increased stress, anxiety, and even depression.
-The constant worry about bills, debts, and making ends meet can create a persistent sense of unease.
-This stress can affect various aspects of life, affecting relationships, work performance, and overall quality of life.
+This stress can affect various aspects of life, including relationships, work performance, and overall quality of life.
 The feeling of financial instability can even erode one’s self-esteem and sense of control, adding to the burden on mental wellbeing.

-Everyone’s financial situation is different, so ‘good’ financial wellness will look different for all of us.
-The Money and Pensions Service defines good financial wellbeing as feeling secure and in control of your money – now and in the future.
 It’s about being confident in knowing you will meet your day-to-day expenses and can manage debt responsibly.
 It’s also about being prepared for rainy days and having achievable medium to long-term money goals.

 Financially stressed employees are twice as likely to report poor overall health and are five times more likely to have lower productivity than their peers.
 As a result, it’s important to be able to identify the employees that need support and be able to address their concerns, especially during this period of high cost of living.